-Pant, just five seasons old in the IPL, is the third-highest scorer in the team’s history, with 2498 runs, in front of Iyer (2375), Sehwag (2174), and Dhawan (2066).
-More impressive has been his strike rate of 151.97, which has made him one of the most feared opponents for bowlers in recent years, though he failed to play innings of real substance in the 2022 season.Shreyas Iyer
+Pant is now the highest scorer in the team’s history, with 2498 runs, in front of Iyer (2375), Sehwag (2174), and Dhawan (2066).
+More impressive has been his strike rate of 147.46, which has made him one of the most feared middle-order batters in recent years, though he failed to play innings of real substance in the 2022 season.Shreyas Iyer

 Iyer didn’t play for an IPL franchise other than Delhi until 2022, when he was picked up by Kolkata Knight Riders.
-His numbers tell you why Delhi haven’t let go of him: close to 2200 runs from six seasons.
-He’s the man Delhi have turned to for batting solidity and leadership nous, and he has led them to top-three finishes in the last two seasons.Kagiso Rabada
+His numbers tell you why Delhi haven’t let go of him: 2375 runs from 87 matches.
+He was the man Delhi turned to for batting solidity and leadership nous – but for the injury that restricted his participation in 2021 to only the second leg.Kagiso Rabada

-Rabada was a bit off the boil in 2021, but he has been one of the regulars for the team over the years, with 76 wickets in just three seasons.
-In 2020, he was the highest wicket-taker in the competition, with 30 strikes, but he was Delhi’s best in 2019 too, with 25 wickets from 12 games, and he has maintained an economy rate of 8.23 over three seasons.
+Rabada was a bit off the boil in 2021, but he has been one of the regulars for the team over the years, with 76 wickets in just 50 matches.
+In 2020, he was the highest wicket-taker in the competition, with 30.
+He was Delhi’s best in 2019 too, with 25 wickets from 12 games, and he has maintained an economy rate of 8.21 overall.